urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 NameError: uninitialized constant Foo::Bar::Qux
 ```

-This is pretty disastrous.
-First we've been given the wrong result,
+This is disastrous!
+First we've been given the wrong result, and then
-and then we've been incorrectly told that the constant we referred to
+we've been incorrectly told that the constant we referred to doesn't
-doesn't exist.
+exist.
 What on earth led to this?

 The first time, as before, is down to the loss of nesting information.
-Rails can't know that `Foo::Qux` isn't what we're after, so it happily
+Rails can't know that `Foo::Qux` isn't what we're after, so once it
-loads it.
+realises that `Foo::Bar::Qux` does not exist, it happily loads it.

 The *second* time, however, `Foo::Qux` is already loaded.
 So our
 reference can't have been to that constant, otherwise Ruby would have